‘Swing Time’, Part One, Chapter 2

 BILLY

 This is my favourite kind of jazz music.
-I honestly didn’t expect to see Paul Whiteman as well as his band here.
+I honestly didn’t expect to see Paul Whiteman and his band here.

 NYSSA

-Seems nobody else was expecting them either.
-There was a huge applause when they came on.
+Seems nobody else expected them either.
+There was a huge applause when they came in.

 BILLY

 (concerned) This music isn’t too much for you, is it?
-It’s not too energetic?
+Not too energetic?

 NYSSA